Baten Kaitos Origins

-Baten Kaitos Origins, released in Japan as Baten Kaitos II, (Note: Full Japanese title: (バテン・カイトスII 始まりの翼と神々の嗣子, Baten Kaitosu II: Hajimari no Tsubasa to Kamigami no Shishi)) is a 2006 role-playing video game developed by Monolith Soft and Tri-Crescendo for the GameCube.
+Baten Kaitos Origins, released in Japan as Baten Kaitos II, (Note: Full Japanese title: (バテン・カイトスII 始まりの翼と神々の嗣子, Baten Kaitosu II: Hajimari no Tsubasa to Kamigami no Shishi)) is a 2006 role-playing video game developed by Monolith Soft and Tri-Crescendo and published by Nintendo for the GameCube.
+It was released in February 2006 in Japan, and in North America in September 2006.
 It is a prequel to Baten Kaitos: Eternal Wings and the Lost Ocean (2003).
 Similar to the first entry, the player assume the role of a "guardian spirit" – an unseen player avatar – who guides protagonist Sagi and his party of companions in an adventure across an aerial floating island-based kingdom in the clouds.
 The game retains the original's focus around the concept of "Magnus" – magical cards that capture the "essence" of items found in the in-game world, where the concept is still used as a plot device, for in-game item management, and as a basis for the card-themed battle system, albeit with minor tweaks.

-Unlike the first game, which was published by then-Monolith Soft owner Namco, Origins was published by Nintendo, and was not released in Europe.
-It was released in February 2006 in Japan, and in North America in September 2006.
-Baten Kaitos I & II HD Remaster, which includes Baten Kaitos Origins, was released on the Nintendo Switch on September 15, 2023 and on Steam on June 18, 2024.
+A remaster was released with its predecessor as Baten Kaitos I & II HD Remaster for the Nintendo Switch on September 15, 2023 and on Windows through Steam on June 18, 2024 by series owner Bandai Namco Entertainment under license from Nintendo.